thehottgame/theHoTTGameGuide/docs/source/getting-started/about-hott-game.rst

 Installing Agda and the Cubical Agda library
 ============================================

+A more long-term setup for using ``agda`` would be to install it locally.
-If you are would like detailed instructions on how to install agda and a supportive text editor - in particular if you use MacOS or Windows - we recommend you follow instructions on :ref:`installation`.
+If you would like detailed instructions on how to install agda and a supportive text editor then we recommend you follow instructions on :ref:`installation`.
 More general instructions follow:

 Our Game is in ``agda``, which can be installed following instructions